JerryFleming/PyDoc/library/importlib.rst

     .. method:: get_source(fullname)

         An abstract method to return the source of a module.
-It is returned as a text string using :term:`universal newlines`, translating all recognized line separators into ``'\n'`` characters.
+It is returned as a text string using :term:`万能换行符`, translating all recognized line separators into ``'\n'`` characters.
 Returns ``None`` if no source is available (e.g. a built-in module).
 Raises :exc:`ImportError` if the loader cannot find the module specified.